 Isaac is now an ambassador for Youth Mental Health for the MINDD Foundation.

-So now you can see why I want to share Isaac’s story, and the foods that helped to him to heal!
+So now you can see why I want to share Isaac’s story, and what we did to help him to heal!
 Food really is medicine.
 And gut health really is super important for anyone struggling with health – whether physical or mental.
 If you are stressed out and overwhelmed like I was, even thinking about what to cook for dinner can be too hard, especially if you have to change the way your family is eating.
 I totally understand.
 That is why I have put together everything I wished I had when starting the GAPS Protocol into one place.

 The Quirky Cooking for Gut Health program includes:

 Below you will find a video to tell you more about the program, and some reviews from program members.
-I will be posting a page with answers to the FAQs soon.
-If you have any more questions, please feel free to contact us at email@example.com and we’ll get back to you as soon as possible.
+If you have any more questions, please feel free to contact us at [email protected] and we’ll get back to you as soon as possible.

 Thanks for listening to our story, and I hope for you a similar story of healing in your own family.